HeroesToolChest/HeroesDecode/README.md

 Download and extract the latest `HeroesDecode.*-scd-<OS>-x64` zip file from the [releases](https://github.com/HeroesToolChest/HeroesDecode/releases) page for a selected operating system.

-This zip file contains everything that is needed to run the dotnet core app without .NET Core being installed, so the zip file is quite large.
+This zip file contains everything that is needed to run the dotnet app without .NET being installed, so the zip file is quite large.

 ## Usage
 If installed as a Dotnet Global Tool, the app can be run with one of the following commands: